City of Casey

 Housing rental payments

-In the City of Casey, 8.0% of renting households were paying more than $400 per week in rent in 2011.
+In the City of Casey, 6.9% of renting households were paying $450 or more per week in rent in 2016.

 Rental payments can be a better measure of the cost of housing in the City of Casey than mortgage repayments because they are not contingent on length of occupancy or equity in the dwelling.